Skip to contents

 Position from 12 o'clock in radians where plot ends, to allow for partial polar coordinates.
 The default, NULL, is set to start + 2 * pi.

-Limits for the x and y axes.
+Limits for the theta and r axes.

 expand